Rapt in Wonder

 © River Claure

-Whimsy, delight, and the sublime—companion exhibitions Rapt in Wonder and Surface draw on these emotional and aesthetic threads, bringing together artists who stage reality in order to construct photographic images evocative of our universal capacity for awe.
-Each body of work provokes a sense of wonder: at times playful and joyous, at others contemplative and profound.-
+Whimsy, delight, and the sublime—Rapt in Wonder draws on these emotional and aesthetic threads, bringing together artists who stage reality in order to construct photographic images evocative of our universal capacity for awe.
+Each body of work provokes a sense of wonder: at times playful and joyous, at others contemplative and profound.

 Artist Panel Conversation